-- Starting Monday April 6 and going through Thursday April 16th, our eight bloggers will all be sharing a new hexagon pattern.
-There will be a new pattern each day Monday – Thursday.
+- Our eight bloggers will all be sharing a new hexagon pattern.
 Try out each pattern as we go along!
 It’s a great way to learn and practice new techniques.
 You can use all of them in your final project or pick your favorites.

 - This cute coin purse by Flamingo Toes used only three hexagons.

 - The Firefly Hook’s pretty floor pouf used 50 hexagons and 7 pentagons (pentagon pattern will be included with her hexagon post).

 - Gleeful Things’ pretty cowl uses 16 hexagons, but you could use more or less to adjust the length.